fill1890/RecipeBook/Snacks/Popcorn, Caramel.rst

 #.
 Remove from heat when popped and transfer to bowl
 #.
 (Optional) Remove and discard unpopped kernels

+**Popcorn (Air)**

+1. Preheat popper for about a minute
+#.
+Dispense a measuring cup of kernels into the popper
+#.
+Run until popper empty
+#.
+Transfer popped corn into a baking tray
+#.
+Recycle kernels and fragments into popper, topping up with fresh kernels
+#.
+Run the popper for a second to plit out fragements and discard
+#.
+Repeat from 3 until all corn used

+Some kernels may not pop and end up burnt.
+Discard these.

 **Caramel**

 *Preheat oven to 110ºC*

-1. Melt 100g butter in saucepan over medium heat
+1. Melt 100g butter in microwave
 #.
-While melting, prepare 1 cup sugar, 1/2 cup stabiliser, 1/2 tsp salt
+While melting, into small saucepan put 220g brown sugar, 80g stabiliser, and
+   1/2 tsp salt
 #.
-Add sugar, stabiliser and salt; stir until just combined
+Once butter melted, pour into saucepan and place over medium heat
 #.
+Stir ingredients until just combined
+#.
 Wait for bubbling to begin; prepare 4 minute timer
 #.
-Once bubbling, simmer for 4 minutes WITHOUT stirring
+Once bubbling, simmer for 4 minutes WITHOUT stirring.
+Caramel will start to
+   burn easily after 4 minutes, so don't linger
 #.
 While simmering, prepare 1 tsp vanilla and 1/2 tsp baking soda
 #.
 Remove from heat, whisk in vanilla and baking soda
 #.
-Pour caramel over popcorn, toss with spatula until beginning to cool
+Pour caramel over popcorn in trays, toss with spatula until beginning to cool

 **Baking**